- Oregon County HP: #21

 After a quick break, I signed my name to the small summit register and it was time to head back down.
 It had taken me 2.5 hours to get to the top, and I was fairly certain my descent wasn’t going to be much faster.

 My prediction was correct.
 It took me nearly 2 hours to get all the way back down to my car.
 The most difficult section on my return trip was undoubtedly the sharp slope between the game trail and the plateau.
-I’d known it was steep when I was going uphill, but the descent was a knee-buster and I went meticulously slow to avoid falling.
+I’d known it was steep when I was picking my way uphill, but the descent from 7,400′ and 6,600′ was a knee-buster, and I had to go meticulously slow to avoid falling.

-Once I made it safely back to the silo where I’d parked, it was miserably hot.
-It was at least 85 degrees now without a lick of shade.
-I felt like the sun had been baking my head for hours.
+Once I made it safely back to the white silo where I’d parked, it was miserably hot.
+It was at least 85 degrees now, with not a lick of shade.
+It felt like the sun had been baking my head for hours.
 I couldn’t fathom how anyone did this hike in mid-summer when the temperatures were 15-20 degrees warmer.

-But it was the one county high point that forced me to rely on my cross-country navigation skills!
-And that acheivement was an overall confidence booster!
+But this was the one county high point that forced me to rely on my cross-country navigation skills!
+That achievement was a significant confidence booster overall.

 BONUS MATERIAL